hauptem/F5-Multisite-Dashboard/README.md

 - This pool contains the DNS listener for monitoring

 **10. `/Common/dashboard-DNS` (LTM dns-resolver)**
-- This resolver should map to a GTM listener dedicated for dashboard and scoped for in-addr.arpa
+- This resolver should map to a GTM listener dedicated for dashboard and scoped for in-addr.arpa.

 **11. `session.custom.dashboard.auth` (Front-end LTM APM session variable)**
 - This variable must be equal to 1 for this irule to trigger